 Http://americanpregnancy.org also points out the benefits for the mom.
 Normal discomforts disappear, and there are fewer complications during labor.

-In short, you don’t have any.
-The reason is straightforward: you haven’t told a soul.
-Sure, you’ve prepared yourself in your mind, but the brain is easy to trick.
+Let’s be honest, you do not have any.
+The reason is straightforward: you haven’t told a single soul.
+You have prepared yourself in your mind, but the brain is easy to trick.
 In fact, it may be the one which encourages you to slack off and skip the gym.

 Check out my other blog posts!